The application for the Summer 2023 GSL internship is OPEN. Applications and recommendation forms are due February 6, 2023.

 Primary research advisors advising a graduate student should use the Primary Research Advisor Form, which will ask you to confirm that you are aware of and support the student’s application to the CIRES Summer Research Experience.

-Graduate applicants may also ask another person who is familiar with their academic and/or research background to submit a recommendation using the General Recommendation Form.
+Graduate applicants may also ask another person who is familiar with their academic and/or research background to submit a recommendation (optional) using the General Recommendation Form.

 For all Recommenders: